Nedal-Erekat/note/README.md

-# note
+# notes
-it is a copy to connect the app with the action GitHub action flow
+How do I install the app or library?

+How do I test the app or library?

+For Applications:

+How do I run the app?

+How do I set up the app?